-Recently released estimates from Portland State University (PSU) show the population increased in Eastern Oregon, as well as Oregon, from July 1, 2016 to July 1, 2017.
+Recently released estimates from Portland State University (PSU) show the population increased in Eastern Oregon, as well as Oregon, from July 1, 2017 to July 1, 2018.
 This is in line with the long-term trend of a growing population in both the state and the region overall.
-PSU’s Population Research Center does extensive work to create annual population estimates for the state, the counties, and the incorporated cities.
+PSU’s Population Research Center does extensive work to create annual population estimates for the state, counties, and incorporated cities.
 Broad level data is prepared as of July 1 each year.
 The data is reviewed in November, certified, and then released in December.
 Detailed data focused on age demographics and the components of population change is released the following spring.

 The population increased over the year in four of Eastern Oregon’s eight counties.
 Baker, Harney, Malheur, and Umatilla saw growth.
 Grant, Morrow, Union, and Wallowa saw the scale tip the opposite direction.
 Growth was 0.2 percent for the region overall, which represents a slowdown from the previous over-the-year growth rate of 0.7 percent.
 Eastern Oregon’s over-the-year rate was far less than the state’s growth rate of 1.3 percent.
 The five-year trend (2013 to 2018) for growth was 2.7 percent in Eastern Oregon.
 This also represents a slowdown from the previous five-year trend (2012 to 2017) of 3.2 percent.
 The state’s five-year-trend (7.0%) represents an increase of 0.4 percentage point over Oregon’s previous five-year trend.